rsz_1m_garden_pic

 Property appraisal:

-Banks and building societies will typically require a professional appraisal of the property to confirm its value.
-However, many lenders use automated valuations where they rely on computer-based systems to do a "desktop valuation".
+Banks and building societies typically require a professional property appraisal to confirm its value.
+However, many lenders use automated valuations, relying on computer-based systems to do a "desktop valuation".
 They often provide a free property valuation; a copy of the valuation report is not sent to the buyers.

 To ensure the property is in good condition, you could conduct structural and electrical surveys to highlight severe structural issues.